amwelch/hubot-influxdb-alerts/README.md

 	HUBOT_INFLUX_ALERTS_HOURS_BEFORE_ACK_REPOST #Hours between posting a claimed alert: Default 12 HUBOT_INFLUX_ALERT_CHECK_INTERVAL #Time in ms between running the queries 60000

-###Note: This is a temporary measure.
-I will add in a better way to do the complex config shortly
 The rest of the config is handled in a json file in config/hubot-influx-config.json in the project directory
 	#Used to connect to influx
 	"connection": {